junseonghwan/nbsr/README.md

 # Python code for microRNA analysis

-- nblr: Negative binomial logistic regression model for the counts data.
+- nbsr: Negative binomial softmax regression model for the counts data arising from miRNA-seq experiments.